Alex-twn/STM32MP15x_workshop/readme.md

 #### 2.5.1 Enable USB mass storage mode in U-Boot

-You MUST configure first, via U-Boot, the board into USB mass storage doing the following
+You must configure first, via U-Boot, the board into USB mass storage doing the following

 1. Plug the SDCARD on Board
 2. Start the board and stop on U-boot shell